MF366-Coding/WriterClassic/README.md

 ### 1. Clone the repo
 Open the Terminal and use <code>git clone https://github.com/MF366-Coding/WriterClassic.git</code>.

-If you don't have <code>git</code> installed, please install it using your distro's package manager.
+That will only work if you have Git installed on your device...

-### 2. Run the program
+### 2. Running the program
+Go to the folder where the repo was cloned.

+#### For Linux and MacOS
-Open the folder where the repo was cloned on the Terminal and type <code>python3 WriterClassic.py</code> and you can now use Writer Classic.
+Type <code>python3 WriterClassic.py</code> and you can now use Writer Classic.

-This app only runs os Python 3, so using the command <code>python WriterClassic.py</code> won't work (in Linux, <code>python</code> is Python 2).
+This app only runs os Python 3, so using the command <code>python WriterClassic.py</code> won't work (in Unix based OSes, <code>python</code> is Python 2).

-You're now good to go...
+#### For Windows
+If you're running Windows thought, just click on the file and pick **Open with...** Python 3.xx (depends on your version).

 # What's on the releases' zip file? :file_folder:
 Writer Classic's zip file is a zipped folder including **main.py** (the app itself), folder **data** (including everything that isn't a setting) and the folder __config__ (including every single configuration file).